okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-inline-hook/main/index.md

 [https://github.com/oktadev/okta-spring-boot-saml-example](https://github.com/oktadev/okta-spring-boot-saml-example)

-See this developer advocate blog post by Matt Raible, [Get Started with Spring Book and SAML](https://developer.okta.com/blog/2022/08/05/spring-boot-saml) for background and instructions on setting up this application.
+See [Get Started with Spring Book and SAML](https://developer.okta.com/blog/2022/08/05/spring-boot-saml), a blog post by developer advocate Matt Raible, for background and instructions on setting up this application.

 Or follow the [README](https://github.com/oktadev/okta-spring-boot-saml-example/blob/main/README.md) instructions to install and run the Spring Boot sample application with your Okta org.